navyumm/React-Name/README.md

 * use state to make working radio button.

 -- There is no radio button in React-Native.
 Ss, we need to make it by owns..

+## Dynamic Radio Button

+* Make an Array of Skills.
+* Apply Map over the radio button.
+* Update State with skill